Restore your Vision with Cataract Surgery

 If you’d like to learn more about these premium intraocular lenses, check out our Premium IOL page here.

-What Treatment Options are Available for Cataracts?Patient getting cataract surgery
+What Treatment Options are Available for Cataracts?Cataract Treatment Options Honolulu HI

 The only treatment for cataracts is surgery to replace the clouded lenses.
 Once affected, the lenses will not return to their former clarity.
 Still, if patients are not interested in surgery, we can help manage symptoms with stronger prescription eyeglasses, magnifying lenses, or sunglasses with an anti-glare coating.